karinagiehl/karinagiehl.github.io/_posts/2016-07-11-it-s-been-a-while.markdown

 ---
 Ok, so I realized that I’m really bad at blogging and being sick haven’t helped at all, it actually made everything really hard, but I need to finish the project anyway.
 I always have ideas for my posts but then they just get lost between other ideas.
 So today, after not posting for a while I am finally putting together all my ideas and efforts in these past weeks.

 At first I met professor Balogh to talk about the materials that I would need for my prototype.
-So the list was made of:
+The *list* is made of:

 - A 3D model of the new wheel
 - DRV8825 High Current Stepper Motor Driver Carrier
 - Motor
 - Photon
--12 Volt Battery
+- 12 Volt Battery
-- Some Male/Male Jumper Wires
+- 9 Male/Male Jumper Wires

 <img src="../20160711_001624.jpg" width="500" title="materials"/>